If you were shopping around for a washing machine, you might have heard about the term named Direct Drive technology.

 Conclusion: Which one is better between Direct Drive Vs Belt Drive washing machines?

 Direct drive is definitely better in terms of noise, wash performance, and power consumption.
-Although the initial cost is high but if you keep the washing machine for a couple of years then the extra cost can be recovered easily.
+Although the initial cost is high if you keep the washing machine for a couple of years then the extra cost can be recovered easily.

 Do you still have any questions on belt drive vs direct drive washing machines?
 If yes, please write in the comment section and I will be happy to answer.